 Special Forces soldiers, the Green Berets, get a bad rap for “outside the box” thinking.
-Detractors label us “cowboys;” bearded, gun-toting, sleeve-rollin’, hands-in-pockets, Rolex wearing, ne’er-do-wells.
+Detractors label us “cowboys;” bearded, gun-toting, sleeve-rollin’, hands-in-pockets, Rolex-wearing, ne’er-do-wells.
 The stereotypes, while flattering, ignore facts.
 Green Berets master the fundamentals.
-No other Soldier in the U.S. Army is trained to lead a company size element of indigenous personnel in combat, permissive, or semi-permissive environments.
+No other Soldier in the U.S. Army is trained to lead a company-size element of indigenous personnel in combat, permissive, or semi-permissive environments.
 The successful Green Beret is an independent thinker.
 He is skilled at the fundamentals.
-Those traits not mutually exclusive; one requires the other.
+Those traits are not mutually exclusive; one requires the other.

 Critics of outside-the-box thinkers forget one thing: only after mastering the inside can we think on the outside.
 Green Berets don’t teach their partner forces anything extraordinary; we train the fundamentals over and over and over again until they reach the standard.
 We teach them how to optimize their options.
 They don’t always need the latest equipment; simply using what they have well is sufficient.